steveloughran/cloudstore/README.md

     -xmlfile <file> XML config file to load
 ```

+## Command `localhost`

+Print out localhost information from java APIs and then the hadoop network APIs.

 ## Command `locatefiles`

 Use the mapreduce `LocatedFileStatusFetcher` to scan for all non-hidden